 - Preheat oven to 425ºF.

-- Meanwhile assemble zucchini filling: In a large bowl whisk together eggs, cream, salt and pepper.
-Fold in the squeezed zucchini, lemon juice and zest, chili flakes, herbs and goat cheese.
+- In a large bowl whisk together eggs, heavy cream, salt, pepper, lemon juice, zest and chili flakes.
+Fold in the squeezed zucchini, herbs and goat cheese.

 - Pour the filling into the parbaked crust and bake at 375ºF for 40-45 minutes, until the filling is set.
-If necessary, cover the edge of the crust with foil to prevent from burning.
-Let cool for 5-10 minutes before slicing.
+If necessary, cover the edge of the crust with foil to prevent it from burning.
+Let cool for about 10 minutes before slicing.